ish-xyz/ish-ar.io/content/blog/tekton_and_prometheus/index.md

 **Workqueue depth**: *It’s the number of actions waiting in the queue to be performed.
 It should remain in low values.*

-These are very basic examples and there are other cool stuff that you can do with these indicators.
+These are very basic examples, and there's other cool stuff that you can do with these indicators.
 You could, for example, monitor how many pods/resources have been allocated into a project, how much time users are wasting in retries, how many seconds are wasted on latency, pods latency, Workqueues and so on!

-Meausuring pipelines is, in my opinion, something that every company who wants to move towards a data-driven mindset should do.
+Measuring pipelines is, in my opinion, something that every company who wants to move towards a data-driven mindset should do.

 ### How to setup Tekton to use Prometheus

-As stated before Tekton comes with Prometheus as default backend, what you need to do is to ensure that you have the metrics enabled on your Tekton installation.
+As stated before, Tekton comes with Prometheus as default backend.
+The user just needs to ensure that metrics are enabled on the Tekton configuration.

-If you look into the namespace where Tekton is installed you should have a configmap called "observability" or "tekton...-observability", inside that config there's the configuration that will then used by Knative/Tekton Controller to expose metrics.
+Inside the namespace where the Tekton Pipeline Controller is installed, there is a configmap called "observability" or "tekton...-observability".
+Inside that configmap, there's the configuration that will then be used by Knative/Tekton Controller to expose metrics.

-The configuration should look like: https://github.com/tektoncd/pipeline/blob/edc453934a183d44fde739dc24d6ca6b25cdeb6b/config/config-observability.yaml
+The observability configuration is explained here: https://github.com/tektoncd/pipeline/blob/edc453934a183d44fde739dc24d6ca6b25cdeb6b/config/config-observability.yaml

-Once you've configured Tekton you just need to create the related Service Monitor configuration to allow the Prometheus Operator to scrape those metrics :)
+Once Tekton is configured, the only bit missing is the related Service Monitor to allow the Prometheus Operator to scrape the exposed metrics!

 The service monitor configuration should look like: